Culture shamed or ashamed?

 Children’s book in SE Asia, source unknown

-Yet almost contradictorily, our community judges us by the standards given to us by the coloniser - such as the colour of our skin.
+Yet almost contradictorily, our community can judge us by the standards given to us by the coloniser - such as the colour of our skin.

-There is a conscious and subconscious shame that can be carried by just being brown (and even nuanced to the particular shade of brown), living in the country of the coloniser, all the whilst being subjected to the unconscious and conscious bias from English folk because of the noticeably different name, skin colour, and the nuances of talking and mannerisms.
-Not to the mention the shame passed down through the generations who were more affected by colonisation.
+There is a conscious and subconscious shame that can be carried by just being brown (and even the particular shade of brown) and living in the country of the coloniser, all the whilst being subjected to the unconscious and conscious bias from English folk because of the noticeably different name, skin colour, ways of talking and mannerisms.
+Not to the mention the shame passed down from the generations who have been more affected by colonisation.

-The shame we may carry as a South Asian in the UK can be a double edged sword, on the one hand we are not viewed by the British as equals and there has yet been no acknowledgement of Britain’s history with India.
-Whilst on the other hand our fracture in our relationship with our own culture or the deep resonance with our British identity can bring judgement and shunning from within our own cultural community.
+The shame we may carry as a South Asian in the UK can be a double edged sword, on the one hand we are not viewed by the British as equals and there has yet been no acknowledgement of Britain’s horrific invasion of India.
+Whilst on the other hand is the fracture in our relationship with our own culture and or the deep resonance with our British identity can bring judgement and shunning from within our own cultural community.

 So where do we fit as a first generation British South Asian or a South Asian whose childhood home has been the UK?

-I really believe we are creating a new culture, one that reflects and honours our ancestral lineage, traditions and motherland, but also expresses our life experience, our birth or childhood home, a blend of British culture and a land we dearly love.
+I really believe we are creating a new culture, one that reflects and honours our ancestral lineage, traditions and motherland, but also expresses our life experience, our birth or childhood home, the blending in of British culture and a land we dearly love.

 May we heal the wounds of the ancestors and all learn to live in peace, balance and harmony.